kaltokri/just-the-docs-test/docs/configuration/config-files.md

 ---
+title: Sample Files
 parent: Configuration
 nav_order: 1
 ---

-# Configuration Samples
+# Configuration Sample Files
 In the subfolder `samples`, you'll find some configuration-file samples for the bot and the different available plugins.

 ## dcsserverbot.ini
-This sample can be used as a starting point, when you create your own dcsserverbot.ini file.<br/>
+This sample can be used as a starting point, when you create your own dcsserverbot.ini file.
 It is a basic configuration for a dedicated server setup with two dedicated servers being configured to be used with the bot.
 The first instance is the default instance, the 2nd instance is named "instance2".
 This is what you provide with -w to the dcs.exe process or how your Saved Games folder is named.